atisharma/beautifhy/README.md

 ### REPL

-Beautifhy comes with a REPL that implements multi-line editing, completion, input validation and live syntax highlighting.
+Beautifhy comes with a REPL that implements multi-line editing, completion, live input validation and live syntax highlighting.

 ```bash
 $ hy-repl